What Do You Actually Need to Delete Your L5P Duramax?

 Final Warning: "Limp Mode" vs. "Dead Mode"

-If your truck is currently in "Speed Limited to 55MPH" due to a DEF system failure, a delete kit will fix it.
+If your truck is currently in "Speed Limited to 55MPH" due to a DEF system failure, a Duramax L5P delete kit will fix it.
 The new tune flashes over the error state.

-However, if your truck is "Dead" (Won't crank) because of an electrical short, a delete kit might not fix it.
-Fix the electrical issue first.
+However, if your truck is "Dead" (won't crank) because of an electrical short, a delete kit might not fix it.
+Fix the electrical issue before attempting to tune.

 Conclusion